matthias-dunkel/proceduralmapgen/README.md

 If you choose too strict rules, the algorithm may come in a state of contradiction, and will terminate with an error.
 In the future there may be a back tracking approach to reduce contradictions.

 # What to expect
 The algorithm is not optimized yet.
-For large Maps the algortihm will take longer time.
+For large maps the algortihm will take longer time.

 A good start is a 20x20 Map.

 ## Examples
 For both examples, the same ruleset was used.
-It is standard ruleset defined in the App class main function.
+It is the standard ruleset defined in the App class main function.

 ![Forest](/output/20x20.png)
 ![Forest](/output/20x20-mountains.png)